wacncontent/CustomizeTool/output/articles/hdinsight/hdinsight-hbase-tutorial-get-started.md

 4. Click **Create**.

 >[AZURE.NOTE] After an HBase cluster is deleted, you can create another HBase cluster by using the same default storage account and the default blob container.
 The new cluster will pick up the HBase tables you created in the original cluster.
+To avoid inconsistencies, we recommend that you disable the HBase tables before you delete the cluster.

 ## Create tables and insert data